ark-mod/ArkBot/README.md

 Important Dependency Note:
 ArkBot relies upon certain VS C++ runtimes installed.
 It requires [.NET 3.5 with service pack 1](https://www.microsoft.com/en-us/download/details.aspx?id=25150), [.NET 4.7](https://www.microsoft.com/en-us/download/details.aspx?id=55170), and [Microsoft Visual C++ Redistributable 2013](https://support.microsoft.com/en-us/help/4032938/update-for-visual-c-2013-redistributable-package).
 Please note: If you are running a windows server install, you must install the [.NET 3.5 and 4.7(or 4.8) from the server admin panel.](https://www.interserver.net/tips/kb/enable-net-framework-3-5-windows-server/)

 This has been installed on WS 2012R2, WS 2016, WS 2019, and Windows 10.
 Other platforms may not work.
 Try it at your own risk.
-Questions?
-Join our discord and one of us will try to help as we can.
-Be sure to click the reaction to join the proper discord channels.

 #### INSTALLATION INSTRUCTIONS
 First time?
 Check out [Installation](https://github.com/ark-mod/ArkBot/blob/master/README.md#installation)

 #### Suggestions/improvments/bugs
-Have a look at our [Roadmap](https://github.com/ark-mod/ArkBot/wiki/Roadmap)
+Have a look at our [Roadmap](https://github.com/ark-mod/ArkBot/projects/2)

 If you think something is wrong with the project - help improve it.
 If you find a bug - help fix it.
 Don't know how to program?
 Start learning.
 This is the way of open source!